AlexRuzin/Helios/README.md

 This tricks works on all modern Windows OSs, without the need of an Arabic or any other non-standard language pack.

-#Disclaimer
+#Disclaimer -- FOR REAL

 ALL WORK IS FOR RESEARCH AND EDUCATIONAL PURPOSES ONLY! stan [dot] ruzin [at] gmail [dot] com.

 All work presented in the `HELIOS` source tree has been open sourced using the MIT license.
 Please refer to the `LICENSE` file in the root directory.